Kristina01111000/Drws_site/README.md

 - email files aren't supported by email plugins
 - i can put the audio in manually, but it won't show up right for some people,
-- constant contact doesn't allow me upload an audio file, most won't
+- constant contact doesn't allow me upload an audio file, most won't, people usually don't use audio files in emails